Panicum repens

-Panicum repens is a species of grass known by many common names, including torpedograss, creeping panic, panic rampant, couch panicum, wainaku grass, quack grass, dog-tooth grass, and bullet grass.
+Panicum repens is a species of grass known by many common names, including torpedo grass, creeping panic, panic rampant, couch panicum, wainaku grass, quack grass, dog-tooth grass, and bullet grass.
 Its exact native range is obscure.
-Sources suggest that the grass is native to "Africa and/or Asia", "Europe or Australia", "Eurasia", "Australia", "Europe, Asia, and Africa", or other specific regions, including the Mediterranean, Israel, and Argentina.
+Sources suggest that the grass is native to "Africa and/or Asia", "Europe or Australia", "Eurasia", "Australia", "Europe, Asia, and Africa", or other specific regions, including the Mediterranean, and Argentina.
 It is present in many places as an introduced species and often a noxious weed.
 It has been called "one of the world's worst weeds."

 Overview

 This perennial grass spreads via its large, branching rhizomes, which are thick and pointed.
 The pointed shape of the rhizome tip gives the plant the name torpedograss.
 The rhizomes creep along the ground or float in water, forming floating mats.
 They can reach a length of 6 m and a soil depth of 7 m, and they can form a mat 15 cm thick.
 The spreading rhizomes sprout repeatedly to form colonies of stems.
 The stems are 20 to 90 cm tall, sometimes reaching 1 m.
 They grow erect or bend down.
 The leaves are stiff and straight, linear in shape, and flat or folded.
 They are sometimes white in color and waxy in texture.
 The inflorescence is a loose panicle of branches bearing small spikelets 2 to 3 mm long.